Why was Kokoda so important?

 Why is Kokoda etched into the psyche of Australians, as is Gallipoli?

 At Gallipoli a young AIF proved the Australian soldiers’ worth against enormous odds and hardships and made the emerging Commonwealth of Australia immensely proud.
-But the Gallipoli troops were not fighting to defend their homeland, as the 39th Battalion found themselves so in 1942.
+But the Gallipoli troops were not fighting to defend their homeland, as the 39th Battalion found themselves doing in 1942.

-Unlike the young, fit diggers of Gallipoli, the 39th were ‘a rum lot essentially a snapshot of the very young males left behind by the AIF – some so young they didn’t need razors, and the rest chosen from older generations including a few really old codgers who in turn had been just about taken from the retirement home.
-One young bloke was blind in one eye, the bugler only had one arm, another was an epileptic, yet another was a severe asthmatic while others were reasonably fit but their résumés wouldn’t get them a job anywhere else.’
+Unlike the young, fit diggers of Gallipoli, the 39th were "a rum lot, essentially a snapshot of the very young males left behind by the AIF – some so young they didn’t need razors, and the rest chosen from older generations including a few really old codgers who in turn had been just about taken from the retirement home.
+One young bloke was blind in one eye, the bugler only had one arm, another was an epileptic, yet another was a severe asthmatic while others were reasonably fit but their résumés wouldn’t get them a job anywhere else."

-SOURCE: Kokoda by Peter Fitzsimons
+SOURCE: ‘Kokoda’ by Peter Fitzsimons

-The Kokoda Track was a path that traversed through 96 kilometers of dense jungle and steep mountains, which the 39th negotiated through knee high mud in some cases, carrying their supplies, weapons and ammunition with them.
+The Kokoda Track was a path that traversed through almost one hundred kilometres of dense jungle and steep mountains, which the 39th negotiated through knee-high mud in some cases, carrying their supplies, weapons and ammunition with them.

-The fierce battles fought along the track included settlements of Isurava, Eora Creek, Templeton’s Crossing, Efogi, Mission Ridge and Ioribaiwa.
+The fierce battles fought along the track included at the settlements of Isurava, Eora Creek, Templeton’s Crossing, Efogi, Mission Ridge and Ioribaiwa.
 During those gruelling days, Papuan men were employed as carriers and played a vital role in the battle.
 They carried supplies forward to the troops and ferried the increasing numbers of wounded and sick back to safety.

 By this stage in World War II, Australians felt stripped and defenceless.
 Our troops were fighting for England, the motherland, far from home.
 Against the express wishes of the British Prime Minister Winston Churchill, Prime Minister John Curtin turned some ships around and headed them back towards Australia to help defend us.
-In particular he brought home the battle hardened 10th Division to assist those already fighting in New Guinea.
+In particular he brought home the battle hardened 6th Division to assist those already fighting in New Guinea.

 The 39th had fought for six long weeks and most resembled scarecrows, suffering from malnutrition and dysentery.
-There were not enough men from the original 39th left to re-form the battalion, but their spirits were unbroken, and after a month at Koitaki they returned to Port Moresby in mid October.
+There were not enough men from the original 39th left to re-form the battalion, but their spirits were unbroken, and after a month at Koitaki they returned to Port Moresby in mid-October.

-On 2 November 1942, a small Australian patrol led by Lt Alexander Black of the 2/31st Battalion, cautiously entered Kokoda.
+On 2 November 1942, a small Australian patrol led by LT Alexander Black of the 2/31st Battalion, cautiously entered Kokoda.
 Expecting to encounter the Japanese, Black’s patrol found the village abandoned, the enemy having withdrawn to the Oivi Pass several days earlier.
 The Kokoda campaign had ended with a whimper, some three and half months after it had begun.

 Jim Stillman, a Kokoda veteran was a member of the 39th Battalion and fought the Japanese in PNG.
-To read his story, please click here.